 Where now is the place for the man of honor?
 For the true shield-brother?

-I am Fjolnir Ice-Eyes.
+I am Fjolvak Ice-Eyes.
 The Aions have cursed and gifted me to see, to know.
 I am the truth-speaker, though the blind curse me.
 In the Long Night, all things rot.
 And men flee truth like wolves from fire.
-They drown in mead, chase shadows, and call it life.

 Hear my tale, if you will.
 I do not speak to please.
 I speak because I have looked into the void.
 And I have seen what comes.